LiorSinai/liorsinai.github.io/_posts/2021-11-05-quaternion-1-intro.md

 	</div>
 </div>

 An intuitive way to describe a rotation is with three separate angles.
-These are known as the Euler angles, after the great mathematician Leonhard Euler who first described them.
+These are known as the Euler angles after the great mathematician Leonhard Euler.
 There are many different conventions for Euler angles depending on the axes and orders chosen.
 For the interactive graph I have used the Tait-Bryan angle representation, which is often used in engineering.
 Here is an illustration: